DursiS/Monte-Carlo-Pi-Simulation/README.md

-# Monte-Carlo-Pi-Simulation
-Approximates the value of pi through Monte Carlo simulation.
+Approximates the value of pi using Monte Carlo Simulation.